Jan Dejnožka Home Page

 Book / Kniha 1: The Ontology of the Analytic Tradition and Its Origins

-Basic Information: book description, praise, publishing history, and ordering information
+Basic Information: book summary, praise, and ordering information.

 Preface, appearing by kind permission of the publisher, Rowman & Littlefield.
 From the 2003 reprint.
 It is for personal use only and cannot be photocopied or forwarded without permission from the publisher.
 Page breaks are different due to software changes.